 Am I protected from retaliation for blowing the whistle to the CFTC?

-The CFTC Whistleblower Program offers two layers of protection to guard against retaliation.
+The CFTC Whistleblower Program offers three layers of protection to guard against retaliation.
 As a preliminary safeguard, the CFTC provides for confidential and anonymous filing.
 It treats the identity of all whistleblowers and the information it obtains from a whistleblower as confidential and also provides whistleblowers with the option to report information anonymously.
-Next, while the CFTC has declined to exercise its enforcement authority over retaliation claims, the Commodity Exchange Act, as amended by the Dodd-Frank Act, enables individuals to file a claim in federal district court if they believe they have been retaliated against for reporting violations of the CEA.
-Whistleblowers may bring a retaliation claim regardless of whether or not the info they provided to the CFTC qualifies them for an award under the Program.
-Retaliation claims under the CEA are subject to a two-year statute of limitations.
-A successful CEA retaliation claim will entitle a whistleblower to reinstatement, back pay with interest, compensation for any special damages sustained as a result of the discharge or discrimination including litigation costs, expert witness fees, and reasonable attorney’s fees.
+Second, as of 2017, the CFTC is empowered to bring an enforcement action against employers that retaliate against employees for providing ‘information to the Commission after reporting the information through internal whistleblower, legal or compliance procedures.’
+Finally, the Commodity Exchange Act, as amended by the Dodd-Frank Act, enables individuals to file a claim in federal district court if they believe they have been retaliated against for reporting violations of the CEA.

 The CFTC Whistleblower Practice Guide